bittorf/mac2vendor-API-selfhosting/README.md

 TODO
 ----

-autogenerate 'mac2vendor.c' with internal clever compression,
+* autogenerate 'mac2vendor.c' with internal clever compression, so everything should fit into a 250k binary.
-so everything should fit into a 250k binary.
+* add example client-implementations for popular languages